astralarya/to/README.md

 Installation
 ============

 Shells currently supported are bash and zsh.
-Other shells may be compatible, but have not been tested.
+Other shells may be compatible, but they have not been tested.

 Source to.sh in your shell's initialization file.